Bank-Builder/temporal_journey/deployment-demo/README.md

-# Docker Compose example for the Temporal Journey in practice
+# Deployment Demo example for the Temporal Journey in practice

-This examples includes:
+This demo uses docker-compose to illustrate a deployment environment with the Canonical DB and temporal tables.
+It includes:
 - 2 restful micro-service's each with their own DB instance, which use [Flyway](https://flywaydb.org/) to version their schemas
 - a CANONICAL_DB
 - all setup with Logical Replication and the temporal history tables with versioning triggers.